ATrashInTheWorld/japanesQuizzGenerator/README.md

 - This application, unfortunately, opens multiple tabs, therefore if you wish to close all of them at once, just close the main tab (the first one you will see).

 - If by any reason the quizzPage.html gets its content erased, just copy the one from quizzPage.copy.html

+- !!!
+Do not use words with " ' " such as "don't", "musn't"..., they will break the webpage and the quiz will no longer work properly !!!

 # Bugs and problems: